yujunz/gitlab.com-runbooks/howto/staging-environment.md

   for examples.
 * After the data bag is uploaded you will have console access on instances that chef-client has subsequently run on.
 This may take up to 30m.
 * Try to start a console.
-For example: `ss yourname-rails@console-01-sv-gstg.c.gitlab-staging-1.internal`
+For example: `ssh yourname-rails@console-01-sv-gstg.c.gitlab-staging-1.internal`

 ## Run a redis console in staging environment